michaeltlombardi/getting-github/README.md

 git push -u origin add_daily_entry
 ```

-**Note:** _You may notice this is the same command we used to push the synced updates to our fork's master branch - the difference is that we're on our working branch and pushing that branch up to our fork._
+**Note:** _You may notice this is the same command we used to push the synced updates to our fork's main branch - the difference is that we're on our working branch and pushing that branch up to our fork._

 You should get output that looks like this (the details may vary slightly):